chazzka/clanekcathedral/clanek.md

 Usually, this has to be known beforehand.
 This parameter has a huge impact on the final result of the detection.
 This can be a problem due to a random appearance of the anomalies in our dataset and hence the proportion value varies.
-Using this parameter we can, however, deal with datasets already containing some portion of anomalies during learning.
+Using this parameter, we can, however, deal with datasets already containing some portion of anomalies during learning.
 That can easily happen especially during the testing phasis of the development.
 Figure X shows the example of running Isolation Forest on the same dataset as above, but with the contamination parameter set to 0.01 (=1% of anomalies) using the Scikit's Isolation Forest *fit_predict* method.